Reading Time: 7 minutes

 If it scares you a bit, gets your heart thumping, and makes you wonder why you workout in the first place, then you are doing real conditioning.

-If you are in a soul-draining “cardio” section of a gym watching the game then you are just wasting time.
+If you are in the soul-draining “cardio” section of a commercial gym watching the game you are just wasting time.

 Conditioning not only challenges your body and helps you shred body fat, but it also builds your mental toughness.